seanlaw/WHAM/README.md

              [-exp n:T1:T2]
              [-fguess file | -fval file]

+# Documentation

+Please see the [documentation](https://github.com/seanlaw/WHAM/blob/master/docs/WHAM_Documentation.docx) and a more thorough explanation of the WHAM inputs in our [wiki](https://github.com/seanlaw/WHAM/wiki)

 # Bugs and Comments

 Please send any comments, bug reports, and suggestions to